bbunzeck/bbunzeck.github.io/index.md

 - **Bastian Bunzeck** and Holger Diessel.
 2025.
 The richness of the stimulus: Constructional variation and development in child-directed speech. *First Language*, 45(2):152–176. <https://doi.org/10.1177/01427237241303225>
 - Paula Wojcik, **Bastian Bunzeck**, and Sina Zarrieß.
 2023.
 The Wikipedia Republic of Literary Characters. *Journal of Cultural Analytics*, 8(2). <https://doi.org/10.22148/001c.70251>
 - Stephan Druskat, Thomas Krause, Clara Lachenmaier, and **Bastian Bunzeck**.
 2023.
 Hexatomic: An extensible, OS-independent platform for deep multi-layer linguistic annotation of corpora. *Journal of Open Source Software*, 8(86):4825. <https://doi.org/10.21105/joss.04825>

+#### Miscellaneous
+- **Bastian Bunzeck** and Stefan Hartmann.
+2025.
+Thomas Herbst and Thomas Hoffmann, A Construction Grammar of the English language: CASA – a constructionist approach to syntactic analysis (Cognitive Linguistics in Practice 5).
+Amsterdam and Philadelphia: John Benjamins, 2024.
+Pp. xvi + 315.
+ISBN 9789027214980. *English Language and Linguistics*, pages 1–5. <https://doi.org/10.1017/S1360674325100506>

 <hr>
 ## Talks and presentations